adametry/gulp-eslint/README.md

 gulp.task('lint', function () {
     return gulp.src(['js/**/*.js'])
-        // eslint() attaches the lint output to the eslint property
+        // eslint() attaches the lint output to the "eslint" property
         // of the file object so it can be used by other modules.
         .pipe(eslint())
         // eslint.format() outputs the lint results to the console.